-JOB: Wood engraver/ ornithologist
+JOB: Wood engraver/ ornithologist COUNTRY: UK

 As a child, Thomas Bewick showed an amazing talent for drawing, and at 14 he was sent to train as an engraver.
-He quickly became a partner in wild birds in the countryside so he could draw them accurately.
-This was very unusual at the time: most artists just used their imaginations instead.
-A type of swan-Bewick's Swan-is named in his honor.
+He quickly became a partner in the firm.
+Bewick's beautiful, lifelike engravings were used to illustrate several illustrate several bestselling books.
+To make his engravings, Bewick studied e countryside so he wild birds in the countryside so he could draw them accurately.
+This was very unusual at the time: most artists just used their imagination instead.
+A type of swan - Bewick's Swan - is named in his honour.